Project

 Replies (1)

-RE: Clean Shutdown - Added by Michael Williamson over 13 years ago
+RE: Clean Shutdown - Added by Michael Williamson about 14 years ago

 I think the most important thing is to mount the root filesystem and any filesystem you have your executable on with the noatime option, and then remount it as read only after the processor has booted.
 Ideally, the startup scripts from the base filesystem should be modified to support mounting the root file system as read only.
 This would likely speed up boot times as well.
 For example, you could probably disable udev and use a state /dev directory once you have all your devices installed and are using them as you like.